US warns EU on making friends with China's 'dictator'

 "Speaking as a Republican ...
 I mean, we [the EU and US] have survived many presidents," he noted, referring to his and Trump's right-wing Republican Party.

-"But I don't think it's really a question though of how does one survive four more years of Donald Trump," Gidwitz said, referring to the upcoming US election.
+"But I don't think it's really a question though of how does one survive four more years of Donald Trump," Gidwitz said, ahead of upcoming US elections.

 The number of irritants in transatlantic relations has also multiplied under Trump - on foreign policy, trade, and climate, as well as over Trump's open backing for Brexit and his spiteful remarks about EU leaders, such as German chancellor Angela Merkel.